tikv/rfcs/text/0072-online-bulk-load-for-rawkv.md

 ## Motivation

-In the use use of `Feature Store`, everyday machine learning jobs will train a large amount of data that needs to load to TiKV for online serving.
+In the use case of `Feature Store`, everyday machine learning jobs will train a large amount of data that needs to load to TiKV for online serving.

 ![Feature Store](../media/feature-store-tikv.png)